 Michael F. Angelo, CRISC CISSP CDPSE, has been a director since July 5, 2007.
-He has been the Chief Security Architect at the Security Products Division of Open Text International (formerly Micro Focus), a global, enterprise software company since August 2005.
+He is currently a Distinguished Technologist at Open Text International (formerly Micro Focus), a global, enterprise software company, and has been the Chief Security Architect at the Security Products Division there since August 2005.
 From October 2003 to August 2005, Mr. Angelo was a Security Architect and Manager, Government Engagements SBU with Microsoft Corporation.
-From July 1989 to October 2003, Mr. Angelo was a Staff Fellow at both Hewlett Packard Company and Compaq Computer Corporation.
+From July 1989 to October 2003, Mr. Angelo was a Staff Fellow at both Hewlett Packard Company and Compact Corporation.
 Mr. Angelo also served as Senior Systems Programmer at the John von Neumann National Supercomputer Center from September 1985 to July 1989.
 He was a Sub-Chairman of the National Institute of Standards and Technology Board of Assessment for Programs/National Research Council responsible for the CISD review for fiscal years 2001 and 2002, and he has been a technology contributor and participant on the U.S. Commerce Department's Information Systems Technical Advisory Council (ISTAC) from 1999 to the present.
 Mr. Angelo was named a distinguished lecturer for 2004 and 2005 by Sigma XI, the Scientific Research Society.
-He currently holds 71 patents, most in the area of security and authentication, and was named the 2003 Inventor of the Year for the City of Houston by the Houston Intellectual Property Lawyers Association.
+He currently holds 74 patents, most in the area of security and authentication, and was named the 2003 Inventor of the Year for the City of Houston by the Houston Intellectual Property Lawyers Association.
 Mr. Angelo is also an Information Systems Security Association ("ISSA") Distinguished Fellow and ISSA Hall of Fame recipient.